haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ee/Staging.md

 1. Update can be created only in the future.
 You cannot create an update in a past.

-2. Temporary updates cannot intersect with each other.
-For example, if you have an update for the "New Brand Snowboard" product from December 23 till December 26, a period of another update for "New Brand Snowboard" cannot intersect the period from December 23 till December 26.
+2. Temporary updates cannot intersect with each other. 例如， if you have an update for the "New Brand Snowboard" product from December 23 till December 26, a period of another update for "New Brand Snowboard" cannot intersect the period from December 23 till December 26.
 In other words, one entity cannot have more than one [temporary update](#temporary-update) scheduled to the same time.

-3. Permanent update cannot start during temporary update.
-For example, if you have an update for the "New Brand Snowboard" product from December 23 till December 26, you cannot create [permanent update](#permanent-update) starting during this period of time.
+3. Permanent update cannot start during temporary update. 例如， if you have an update for the "New Brand Snowboard" product from December 23 till December 26, you cannot create [permanent update](#permanent-update) starting during this period of time.

 #### View/Edit/Copy an update